Finding support online can be a powerful thing – and not always in a good way.

 For some individuals living with anorexia nervosa, the web has provided a dark outlet for reinforcing harmful behaviors.
 On social media and other sites, images of dangerously thin figures are tagged #thinspiration and extreme dieting is embraced.

 It’s one of the many risks parents need to know about when it comes to anorexia nervosa, a potentially life-threatening eating disorder affecting young people and adults.
-This severe mental and physical illness is characterized by self-starvation and difficulty maintaining an appropriate body weight, explains Judith Banker, the founder and executive director of the Center for Eating Disorders in Ann Arbor and lead consultant in the Eating Disorder Recovery Program at St. Joseph Mercy Ann Arbor.
+This severe mental and physical illness is characterized by self-starvation and difficulty maintaining an appropriate body weight, explains Judith Banker, the founder and president of the Center for Eating Disorders in Ann Arbor and lead consultant in the Eating Disorder Recovery Program at St. Joseph Mercy Ann Arbor.

 The exact prevalence of anorexia is unknown since eating disorders often go undiagnosed, though national surveys estimate around 20 million women and 10 million men in the U.S. will have an eating disorder at some point in their lives, Banker notes.